0xCAF3D0OD/dynamic_library/README.md

 # dynamic_library
-how to create a dynamic library
+How to create a dynamic library